dwave-training/foundations-for-quantum-programming/Numpy_Package/README.md

         **Example:** Assume the order in which each place is visited is returned as the following $x = [3 \ 0 \ 1 \ 4 \ 2]$, this means that your itinerary is: $ \text{place}_3 \to \text{place}_0 \to \text{place}_1 \to \text{place}_4 \to \text{place}_2
     $

-3. Compute the total distance travelled between consecutive places, excluding the return trip to the orgin place.
+3. Compute the total distance traveled between consecutive places, excluding the return trip to the origin place.
 Define this value as `sum_of_itinerary`.

     **Hint:** Use the `.sum()` method.